BambuReviews

 The P1S and X1C share:

 In practice, print quality at the same settings is essentially identical for PLA, PETG, and ABS.
-I ran a side-by-side test printing the same calibration model on both machines at 200mm/s — measured dimensions and surface quality were within my measurement error.
+Printing the same calibration model on both machines at the same moderate speed, measured dimensions and surface quality were indistinguishable within normal measurement error.

 The Real Differences